-- Trainers available to present the Early Literacy 101 workshop for library staff - Tips, techniques, and tools to integrate early literacy into storytimes and other library activities. - Free downloadable early literacy skill and activity templates. - Links to research, advocacy, grant opportunities, best practices, news stories, partnership opportunities, and other good ideas to support early literacy. - A student learning toolkit to inform librarians about K-12 education policy and practice, and ways that librarians contribute to the developing reading proficiency of school-age children.
+- Day By Day Ohio Family Literacy Calendar featuring fun learning activities for every day of the year. - Trainers available to present the Early Literacy 101 workshop for library staff online or in-person. - Tips, techniques, and tools to integrate early literacy into storytimes and other library activities. - A student learning toolkit to inform librarians about PreK-12 education policy and practice, including library-oriented content on the science of reading.
+This toolkit reflects how librarians contribute to the developing reading proficiency of school-age children - Links to research, advocacy, grant opportunities, best practices, news stories, partnership opportunities, and other good ideas to support early literacy.